redameslak/Restaurant-Cafe/README.md

 # Restaurant-Cafe
-Restaurant Cafe Project Made By Me, I Hope You'll like it .&lt;3
+Restaurant Cafe Project Made By Me,
+I Hope You like it .&lt;3